RedisGears/RedisGears/recipes/write_behind/README-RS-Oracle.md

 TBD: key names and tables

-## Install and configure Oracle
+## Install and configure Oracle server

-* Designate a machine with at least 20GB of free disk space to host the Oracle database.
+* Designate a machine with at least 10GB free disk space to host the Oracle database server.
   * Find the IP address of the machine and make sure port 1521 is open for inbound TCP traffic.
 * [Install Docker](#insalling_docker).
 * Install git.
-* Setup Oracle container and create a database:
+* Setup Oracle server container and create a database:
 ```
 bash <(curl -fsSL https://cutt.ly/redisgears-wb-setup-oracle)
 ```